Civcraft/EasyHelpOP/README.md

 Use `/viewhelp all` to see all questions

-Use `/viewhelp [id]` to see a single question by ID
+Use `/viewhelp id [id]` to see a single question by ID

-Use `/viewhelp [player name]` to see a list of all questions asked by a single player
+Use `/viewhelp name [player name]` to see a list of all questions asked by a single player

+Use `/ignorehelp [id]` to ignore a single question by ID

+Use `/replyhelp [id]` to reply to a single question by ID

 All lists are represented by an in-game GUI.
+For console admins, colored lists are used to allow them to participate.

+For in-game, to answer a question, just click on it and you will be prompted to provide an answer.
+Type `cancel` to abandon answering; the question will remain unanswered.

+While one helper is answering, other helpers are prevented from answering (via the `reservationTimeout` configuration).

 ## Permissions